-Have you ever been traveling on a plane or at a hotel and you just wanted a good cup coffee?
-Or perhaps you decided to go on a road trip to the middle of nowhere.
+Have you ever been traveling on a plane or at a hotel and you wanted a great cup of coffee?
+Or perhaps you decided to go on a road trip to the middle of nowhere and you wanted to brew a great cup of coffee.
 If this is you, then I can tell that having the right coffee equipment when traveling is for you.

-Does that sound tasty, or what?
-Continue reading to see what it takes to have the proper coffee equipment for travel.
+This isn’t as difficult as it may seem.
+Continue reading to see what it takes to have the proper coffee equipment for travel and how to put it all together.

 Its not overstating the obvious when I say that making or even finding a great cup of coffee when traveling whether on the airplane or at the hotel can be difficult.